Safe teen driving tips

 Enroll your teen in driving school

-Aside from the basic rules of the road, driver’s education also teaches kids how to drive defensively.
-Plus, driving school can be fun and cost effective.
-It allows them to learn with their peers and it can even lower their insurance rate.
+Aside from the basic rules of the road, driver's education also teaches kids how to drive defensively and can reduce claims.
+There are classes beyond basic driver's education which can even be completed online.

 Lead by example